Bio Page Guidelines

 First-person bio sketches are welcome.
 One of our contributors mentioned that writing about herself in the third person was like writing her own obituary.
 Point taken!

 Photos are optional.
 Don’t worry about the size.
 The editor resizes all images to fit our pages anyway.
 However, very small photos usually blur upon enlargement.
 Please, one person only.
-We can’t include photos of anyone other than yourself.
+Photos may not include other than yourself.

 External links, such as to blogs, personal websites, etc. are welcome.
 They will be made live and set to open in a new window, like this page.
-Please let the Managing Editor know if any external links need to be corrected or changed; the editor does not verify them.
+Please let the Managing Editor know if any external links need to be corrected or changed in some way; the editor does not verify them.

 Name: You may use your real name or a pen name.
 If the name you choose duplicates one that is already in our Biographies Index, you’ll have to distinguish it in some way.
 For example, “Don Webb” and “Don J. Webb” are two different authors.